dhleehecon/dhleehecon.github.io/_pages/teaching.md

 **University of Washington**
-* SPH 480 Research Methods in Public Health (Autumn 2020 - Spring 2022)
+* Research Methods in Public Health (Autumn 2020 - Spring 2022)